thomasedin-droid/clockweather/README.md

       - Weather conditions
       - Wind condition in text, wind speed, wind direction
       - Temperature with percepted temperature in C.
       - Visibility in text and meter
+	  - Precipitation during different rain and snow conditions.
+The system using metric units and imperial will come up in future updates
 Controls:
   - Toggle visual and sound FX.
   - Save Date and Time,